 In the Catalog pane, you can search for portal items by choosing to work with one of the portal item collections—My Content, Groups, All Portal, or Living Atlas—instead of the project items collection.
 Searching for portal items will return similar results as when you search ArcGIS Online or your organization’s portal using a web browser.

 Your search results may be limited to items that have been provided by your organization.
-If your organization’s administrator allows you to search for public items provided by outside sources, include these items in your search results by unchecking Search My Organization from the Options menu .
+If your organization’s administrator allows you to search for public items provided by outside sources, include these items in your search results by unchecking Search My Organization from the Menu button .

 In general, only items that can be used in ArcGIS Pro will be available from the active portal.
-However, some items may appear with the generic online item icon (a blue cloud with a blank page); this icon indicates the portal item isn't recognized by ArcGIS Pro and can't be used at this time.
+However, some items may appear with the generic online item icon ; this icon indicates the portal item isn't recognized by ArcGIS Pro and can't be used at this time.

 Search using keywords